Renumelb/Homework14/README.md

 # Conclusion
 Based on the results of the two models, it appears that Closing prices are a far better indicator for predicting prices.

-Which model has a lower loss?
+- Which model has a lower loss?

-Model using Closing prices has a lower loss.
+LSTM Model using Closing prices has a lower loss.

-Which model tracks the actual values better over time?
+- Which model tracks the actual values better over time?

 From the graphs, we can say that the LSTM with Closing prices is a far better model and the FNG model is not suitable at all.

-Which window size works best for the model?
+- Which window size works best for the model?

 Tested for several window_sizes and window size of 1 seems to be better than window_size 10.